 - Any income generated in the course of Stanford University activities abroad be reported to the Global Business Director, Financial Management Services so that local tax implications may be assessed.

 - Appropriate procedures are developed for the procurement of goods and services in the foreign country, in accordance with University procurement polices.
-Contact the Chief Purchasing Officer for assistance in contracting for the acquisition of goods and services over $2,500.
+Contact the Chief Procurement Officer for assistance in contracting for the acquisition of goods and services over $2,500.

 - All payments / expenditures adhere to University accounting policies and to sponsored research guidelines.